kkm000/openfst/README.md

 ## Build

 There are two build options: Visual Studio and CMake.
-We maintain the set of build scripts for both.
+We maintain a set of build scripts for both.
 You will need a recent enough Visual Studio for either build flavor.
-Microsoft provides an option to download free Visual Studio [Community Edition](https://visualstudio.microsoft.com/downloads/), which is adequate.
+Microsoft provides an option to download the free Visual Studio [Community Edition](https://visualstudio.microsoft.com/downloads/), which is adequate.

 ### Visual Studio

-Open ``openfst.sln`, then read the comments in files under the "READ ME BEFORE BUILD" solution folder.
+Open `openfst.sln`, then read the comments in files under the "READ ME BEFORE BUILD" solution folder.
 Generally, you may just hit Build and get the libraries, unless you need fine-tuning, such as selecting a different toolset, or want to build with MSBuild from command line.
 The solutions builds only static libraries, with debug information embedded in C7 format for the simplicity of use.
+Set the platform to `x86` or `x64` to build a respective 32- or 64-bit version of the library and tools.

 The `bin` project builds multiple executable files by invoking itself recursively once for each executable.
 All .vcxproj files have been scripted and are maintained by hand.
 It takes a long time to build in Release mode.
-If you only need the libfst library, build it alone from the project explorer.
+If you only need the libfst library, build it alone from the Project Explorer.

 All build outputs are placed into the `build_output` directory under the solution root.